rrutum42/maas/docs/production-architecture.md

-# MaaS — Production Architecture
+# maas — Production Architecture

 ## Overview

-MaaS (Menstrual health as a Service) is designed as a **microservice architecture** from day one, with each service owning its own data store and communicating via asynchronous events where possible.
+maas (Menstrual health as a Service) is designed as a **microservice architecture** from day one, with each service owning its own data store and communicating via asynchronous events where possible.
 The prediction engine uses a **strategy pattern** to allow swapping from a simple statistical baseline to ML-based models without changing the caller.

 ## Architecture Diagram